2025 SMST SCHEDULE

 Spectator Conduct Policy

 • SMST supports our referees and promotes respectful conduct on the sidelines.
-Referees are essential to our sport, and we can't play without them.
+Referees are essential to our sport, and without referees, there are no games.

 Teams may face point deductions for any infractions of this policy, so please ensure all parents are aware of our rules!